clarkehardy/geviewer/README.md

 While the primary interface is with the viewer window, some commands require text entry in the terminal window.
 Any saving commands will require the user to enter a file path in the terminal.
 Some of these functions have been specifically designed to provide more precise control of the viewer than can be achieved using the mouse alone.

 #### Saving figures
-The following is an example of how you might use GeViewer to produce figures.
-Suppose you want to save two figures showing different events or geometries from the same perspective.
-To do this, you could:

-1. Open Geviewer to view one of the files

-2. Set the window to the desired resolution by pressing `d` and entering the dimensions in pixels at the prompt

-3. Use the mouse to find a good view of the event

-4. Export the graphic by pressing `c` and entering a filename (e.g. `event1.eps`)

-5. Print the view settings by pressing `p`

-6. Close GeViewer and reopen to view the second file

-7. Press `d` to set the window to the same resolution as for the first file

-8. Press `i` to set the viewpoint and paste in the output from step 5

-9. Export the graphic by pressing `c` and entering a filename (e.g. `event2.eps`)

-This process will give you two graphics of the desired resolution from an identical viewpoint.
+Producing high-quality figures is a key feature of GeViewer.
+When creating figures for papers or presentations, it's often important to get a repeatable view to compare multiple geometries or events from the same perspective.
+Using the `p` and `i` commands, you can print your preferred view and later reset the viewpoint to those exact settings.
+Or, you can use `v` to go to an isometric view.

+Additionally, it's frequently necessary to produce figures of a specific resolution.
+The `d` command allows you to specify the exact resolution of the plotting window before capturing the view with the `c` command.

+GeViewer supports saving figures in various file formats.
+The file format is determined by the extension you provide when entering the filename in the terminal window after pressing `c`.
+The supported formats are `.png`, `.svg`, `.eps`, `.ps`, `.pdf`, and `.tex`.

 ### Additional options
 The full list of command-line options can be displayed using the `--help` flag: